TJCoding/Enhanced-Image-Colour-Transfer/README.md

 *The images below are as follows:- image after enhanced processing, image after processing by a well-known commercial software application, image after processing by a new proprietary method developed by the author, image after processing by an on line facility which uses a neural algorithm of artistic style.*

 ![Second Composite of Flowers Image: Inputs and Outputs](Documents/Images/Flowers2_composite.jpg?raw=true)
 #
 #
 *A second implementation of enhanced processing has been provided in the folder 'Main_L_Alpha_Beta'.
 This utilises an alternative colour space representation developed by Ruderman et al.  This colour space was integral to the original colour transfer method as proposed by Reinhard et al.*
 #
-*Feedback would be welcome.
-Of particular interest would be examples which highlight the differences between standard processing, the two versions of enhanced processing and Photoshop processing.*
+_Initial indications are that the L\*a\*b implementation outperforms the L-alpha-beta implementation on image pairs that are of good quality and well matched but L-alpha-beta may show greater resilience in other cases.
+Feedback would be welcome.
+Of particular interest would be examples which highlight the differences between standard processing, the two versions of enhanced processing and Photoshop processing._